Willie Mays, RIP: Loss, but Gratitude

 Christy Mathewson

-Christy Mathewson—the charter Hall of Fame pitcher turned manager may have been the only man in baseball willing to challenge and try purging Chase and other gambling-corrupt elements in the game before the Black Sox scandal forced the game’s hand.
+Christy Mathewson—the charter Hall of Fame pitcher turned manager may have been the only man in pre-Landis baseball willing to challenge and try purging Chase and other gambling-corrupt elements in the game before the Black Sox scandal forced the game’s hand.

 The final stats show Chase shaking out as the 124th best first baseman who ever played the major league position.
 I think the entire body of evidence shows that he didn’t just hurt his teams and his game with his game-fixing actions.